science-collective/scoping-review/doc/protocol.md

 Scoping review

 ### Sampling and case selection
-First an initial search strategy was developed with a librarian.
-Then, the full search was carried out in SCOPUS, Web of Science and Science Direct.
+First, an initial search strategy was developed in consultation with a research librarian.
+Then, systematic searches were carried out in SCOPUS, Web of Science, Science Direct, and relevant databases (e.g., MEDLINE, EMBASE).

-The search terms were:
+The search terms were: Open collaboration, TBC

-Restricted to English language only.
-There was no limit on publication year.
+The search was limited to resources available in English.
+No date limiters were applied.

 ## Data Collection
 ### Data source(s) and data type(s)
-Secondary data: academic articles published in peer review journals.
+Journal articles published in peer-reviewed journals Published guidelines and handbooks
+Websites and online resources

 ### Data collection tools, instruments or plans
 The inclusion criteria were: